 Celine Dion's style evolution: The singer doesn't care if you don't like her new look

 Singer Celine Dion has well and truly reinvented herself as everybody’s favourite haute couture queen, establishing herself as one of the bravest style icons on the scene today.
-Whether she’s shutting down the 2019 Met Gala in a dandelion headdress or weeping on the front row at Valentino’s Haute Couture presentation, nobody loves fashion more than Celine Dion.
-Especially when it comes to shoes.
+Whether she’s shutting down the 2019 Met Gala pink carpet in a dandelion headdress or weeping in the front row at Valentino’s Haute Couture presentation, nobody loves fashion more than Celine Dion.
+Especially when it comes to her shoe collection.

 Dion revealed during a carpool karaoke segment on The Late Late Show with James Corden that she had “maybe” ten thousand pairs of shoes, which she keeps in a warehouse in Vegas.
 The singer, who has a home in Florida, also revealed that her shoe closet there was a Clueless fantasy come to life as she actually has a computerised system to help her locate her favourite Manolo Blahniks.